 I am an associate professor (“docent”) of Human-Computer Interaction (HCI) and head of the research unit Interaction Design and Learning (IDEAL) at the Dept. of Computer and Systems Sciences at Stockholm University (SU) in Sweden.

-My research belongs to the research field of human-computer interaction (HCI) and more in particular to the field of Technology Enhanced Learning (TEL).
+My research belongs to the research field of human-computer interaction (HCI) and more in particular to the field of Technology Enhanced Learning (TEL) and Computer Supported Collaborative Learning (CSCL).
 I am interested in the relationship between writing, meaning and technology from socio-cultural and critical perspectives of literacy and tool use.
-I work with a particular focus on design, adoption and use of technologies for participatory and collaborative purposes.
-I have after my sabbatical at UCI developed a special interest in issues pertaining to information technology and sustainability in HCI.
-I lead the research group on Critical Computing (CRITIC) and since January 2016 I am the head of Interaction Design and Learning (IDEAL) role of the four esearch units at the Dept. of Computer and Systems Sciences at Stockholm University.
+I work with a particular focus on the design, appropriation and use of technologies.
+Since a sabbatical at UCI in 2014, I have developed an interest in the field of sustainable HCI and civic participation.

-Prior to joining Stockholm University in 2003, I was post-doc (forskarassistent) researcher at IPLAB-NADA at the Royal Institute of Technology.
-And before moving to Sweden in August 1999, I was a Ph D student at the University of Paris 8 (Department of Cognition and Work-oriented activities) and at the French National Centre for Scientific Research (CNRS) in Lyon, France.
-My dissertation, “Collaborative networked activities: An instrumental approach to collaborative writing”, dealt with the problem of appropriating computer tools for collaborative writing activities and my principal advisor was Professor Pierre Rabardel.
-I defended my dissertation in Cognitive Psychology in December 1999 and I obtained the highest degree of the five possible degrees within the French educational system.
+I hold a Ph D in Cognitive Psychology granted by the University of Paris 8.
+My dissertation, “Collaborative networked activities: An instrumental approach to collaborative writing”, dealt with the problem of appropriating computer tools for collaborative writing activities and my principal advisor was Professor Pierre Rabardel, University of Paris 8.
+My dissertation obtained the highest degree of the five possible degrees within the French educational system.